Astralis17/Multiverse/Characters/Character Files/Xes.md

 Their creator is [UNKNOWN] and their sibling is called The Observant.
 The Observant is similar to Xes in being an android but different in behaviour being less expressive and less

 ##### Behaviours
-Contact with considerable levels of heat will excite the plasmoid within Xes causing an excess of energy making zem more irrational and more energetic but their body temperature will remain at it's regular levels, contact will cosiderable levels of cold will cause the plasmoid to need to be used more while also making Xes more tired and sluggish and cause zer body temperature to increase as more plasmoid is consumed
+Contact with considerable levels of heat will excite the plasmoid within Xes causing an excess of energy making zem more irrational and more energetic but their body temperature will remain at it's regular levels, contact will considerable levels of cold will cause the plasmoid to need to be used more while also making Xes more tired and sluggish and cause zer body temperature to increase as more plasmoid is consumed
 Whenever plasmoid is consumed it is converted into matter which can be used to regenerate small injuries or can be converted into plasmoid for further use using special technology
 ##### Resistances and Weaknesses
 They are fairly resistant to blunt force trauma, they can be thrown around and only come out with a couple of scratches, when cut they will begin to regenerate the area almost immediately, though this will become unviable after multiple injuries as the matter used to regenerate will be depleted